ARM-software/SDS-Framework/documentation/theory.md

 The size of the data stream buffer depends on several factors such as:

 - the communication interface used as the technology may impose certain buffer sizes to maximize the transfer rate.
-- the size of the data stream as it is recommended that the buffer is at least twice the size of a single data stream.
+- the size of the data stream as it is recommended that the buffer is at least three the size of a single data stream.
 - the frequency of the algorithm execution.
 Fast execution speeds may require a larger buffer.

+A a guideline, the buffer size should be 3 times the **block size**.
+As a minimum 0x1000 (4 KB) is recommended.

+ToDo: Threshold should be optional

 **Recommended Buffer Size:**